tetracalibers/learn-browsers-work/README.md

-a toy browser with Rust
+Challenge to build a toy browser in Rust